 She was made a Member of the Order of Australia in 1989 for services to music and conferred an Honorary Doctorate in Music by the University of Sydney in 1999.
 She is a Professor of Voice at London’s Guildhall School of Music & Drama.

 Andrew KeshanHead of Wigs and Makeup, Opera Australia

-A professional makeup artist, Andrew will run a class on stage makeup and hair during the July Block in 2017.
+A professional makeup artist, Andrew ran a class on stage makeup and hair during the July block, 2017.